O'Connell Street

-During the 17th century, it was a narrow street known as Drogheda Street, named after Henry Moore, Earl of Drogheda.
+During the 17th century, it was a narrow street known as Drogheda Street, named after Henry Moore, 1st Earl of Drogheda.
 It was widened in the late 18th century by the Wide Streets Commission and renamed Sackville Street (Sráid Saicfil) after Lionel Sackville, 1st Duke of Dorset.
 In 1924, it was renamed in honour of nationalist leader Daniel O'Connell, whose statue by John Henry Foley stands at the lower end of the street facing O'Connell Bridge.

 The street has played an important part in Irish history and features several important monuments, including statues of O'Connell and trade union leader James Larkin, as well as the Spire of Dublin.
-It formed the backdrop to one of the 1913 Dublin lock-out gatherings, the 1916 Easter Rising, the Irish Civil War of 1922, the destruction of Nelson's Pillar in 1966 and the Dublin Riots in 2006.
+It formed the backdrop to one of the 1913 Dublin lock-out gatherings, the 1916 Easter Rising, the Irish Civil War of 1922, the destruction of Nelson's Pillar in 1966 and the Dublin riots of 2006 and 2023.
 In the late 20th century, a comprehensive plan was begun to restore the street to its original 19th-century character.

 Location

 O'Connell Street is located on the north side of Dublin city, and runs northwards from O'Connell Bridge towards Parnell Square.
-The street is approximately 1980 ft long and 150 ft wide, with two broad carriage ways at either side of a central pathway occupied by various monuments and statues.
+The street is approximately 1980 ft long and 150 ft wide, with two broad carriageways at either side of a central pathway occupied by various monuments and statues.
 It has previously been part of the N1, a major road from Dublin to Belfast.
 There are two Luas tram stops along the street, O'Connell GPO and O'Connell Upper.
 The street has a number of bus stops for Dublin Bus and other bus companies, with many cross-city and north-bound services stopping there.